 All communication activities will be evaluated on a regular basis using external or internal evaluators.
 Data will be collected through surveys, internal statistics, and website analytics.
 The programme will use a detailed set of indicators to follow and evaluate the communication activities and improve their performance on an ongoing basis.
 The foreseen output indicators refer to the satisfaction with the quality of guidance and the engagement of the general public in programme activities.
-The communication goals are planned to be measured by several result indicators, e.g., the number of active regions, the number of received and approved applications, satisfaction of the applicants or beneficiaries with the provided information, guidelines and support, awareness of the programme's funding opportunities in the programme area, the number of participants to events and specific activities, the level of engagement in the programme newsletter, outreach of the social media account(s), the number of events, and the participants in events other than workshops (e.g., annual event).
+The communication goals are planned to be measured by several result indicators, e.g., the number of active regions, the number of received and approved applications, satisfaction of the applicants or beneficiaries with the provided information, guidelines and support, awareness of the programme's funding opportunities in the programme newsletter, outreach of the social media account(s), the number of events, and the participants in events other than workshops (e.g., annual event).
 The programme foresees an estimated communication budget (excluding staff costs) of at least 0.3 percent of the total programme budget.